sourcenetwork/defradb/README.md

 defradb start
 ```

-Obtain the Peer ID from its console output.
+Obtain the PeerID from its console output.
 In this example, we use `12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B`, but locally it will be different.

 For *nodeB*, we provide the following configuration: